Aesop Moroccan Neroli Shaving Serum Product Review

 Aesop are incredibly design-focused in relation their design aesthetic.
 Their priority unfortunately doesn’t lie where the external vessel is concerned, more-so the quality of product within.

 Our first question was how to reuse the plastics of the product.
 Unfortunately, Aesop doesn’t offer refills due to “hygiene and logistics” nor product stewardship for the same reasons, however encourages their consumer to recycle them by providing some examples of make-shift ideas for around our homes – from vases to storage containers.
 The shaving serum, as well as many other products in Aesop that have a high concentration of active botanical extracts in their formulations, are housed in pharmaceutical-grade amber glass.
-Primarily this is chosen for the stability of the product, however it’s much more likely that a customer will recycle a vessel of glass over plastic within their home.
+Primarily this is chosen for the stability of the product, however it’s also much more likely that a customer will recycle a vessel of glass over plastic within their home.

 Formulation full analysis